leamas/lpf/README.md

                                --------        (root)

- - After installation a lpf package is untriaged.
+ - After installation an lpf package is untriaged.
 Normally, the %post scriptlet will invoke lpf scan.
  - After running lpf scan the package is waiting for user approving the eula or if this is not required submitted for building directly.